zhaonat/py-maxwell-fd3d/README.md

 External solvers include packages like petsc or suitesparse (but I'm still looking for good python interfaces for any external solvers).

 ## Direct Solvers
 Direct solvers are robust but are incredibly memory inefficient, particulary for the curl-curl equations in 3D.
 If you want to experiment with solvers, try packages which support an LDL factorization for a complex symmetric matrix and also use block low rank compression (i.e. MUMPS).
+Note that existing python interfaces to MUMPS are incomplete, they only support real valued matrices, so finding a way to use these might require you to do some digging or exporting the system matrix for use in an external solver.

-Note that existing python interfaces to MUMPS are incomplete, they only support real valued matrices.
+As a general note, for a reordering like nested dissection, we now that the fill-in scales as around O(n^(4/3)).
+So, if you want to simulate a 200x100x100 grid, that's around 6 million DOF and the fill-in will be on the order of 1 billion nonzeros.
+Compare that with 2D, where nested dissection only fill in as nlog(n).

 ## General issues with using scipy.sparse
 In general, scipy's sparse solvers are not ideal in terms of computational efficiency at tackling large 3D problems